An Examination of

 1[Return to

-2[Return to Text] Reference and full quote: Unified Extensible Firmware Interface Specification, Version 2.3.1, Errata C, June 27, 2012, which states in Chapter 5, GUID Partition Table (GPT) Disk Layout, Section 5.2.3, Protective MBR, Table 15, 'EndingCHS', on page 100: "Set to the CHS address of the last logical block on the disk.
+2[Return to Text] Reference and full quote: Unified Extensible Firmware Interface Specification, Version 2.7, May 2017, which states in Chapter 5, GUID Partition Table (GPT) Disk Layout, Section 5.2.3, Protective MBR, Table 16.
+Protective MBR Partition Record protecting the entire disk, 5, EndingCHS, on page 129: "Set to the CHS address of the last logical block on the disk.
 Set to 0xFFFFFF if it is not possible to represent the value in this field."
 Since Microsoft uses the same exact CHS values for drives smaller than 2.2 TB as it does for those over 2.2 TB, they are not following the UEFI Specification for the EndingCHS values.

 3[Return to Text] See Footnote # 1.